michalp0lak/Selgen/README.md

   - **row** column indicates row in tray grid of evaluated area
   - **column** column indicates column in tray grid of evaluated area
   - **size** is size of evaluated area

-## Obtaining the software, technical and legal terms:
-The software is written in Python.

-The software can be used without any charge upon obtaining license from the author.

-The licence can be obtained by e-mail upon agreeing not to use the software for commercial purpose.

-After obtaining the license, the end-user will be provided (free of charge) with the link of Github repository of the project.

-To obtain the files, please contact Michal Polak by email michal.polak@upol.cz.

-Your email must contain the following statement:

-"Software will not be used for any commercial purpose."